 Poles are long and shipping can cost as much as the pole itself.
 I took orders from my tai chi class when I had to drive to a large city for a conference.
 I bought four, got a discount and paid half of what it would have cost to mail them.
 So if you have the opportunity to buy a long pole near by, that is definitely the way to go.

 That being said, the quality of long poles that I have seen students purchase online has dramatically improved.
-Students have purchased together and saved on shipping too.
+Students have purchased long poles together from here and saved on shipping too.

 Things to Ask When Buying Long Poles Online